-- 6.14 The Council is committed to the principle of equal opportunities in the delivery of all its services. - 6.15 Applicants will be invited to indicate if they wish to make use of the Council's translation and interpretation services, or if they require other special services as a result of visual impairment, hearing difficulties or other disability. - 6.16 Confidential interview facilities are provided at all housing offices.
-There is full access to the housing office at Barnet House for people who use a wheelchair.
-Home interview services are available for applicants who are elderly or who experience mobility difficulties. - 6.17 The Council will seek to ensure that its allocation policies are being operated in a manner that is fair to all sections of the community regardless of nationality, ethnic origin, marital status, age, gender or disability.
+- 6.14 The Council is committed to the principle of equal opportunities in the delivery of all of its services. - 6.15 Applicants will be invited to indicate if they wish to make use of the Council's translation and interpretation services, or if they require other special services as a result of visual impairment, hearing difficulties or other disability. - 6.16 Confidential interview facilities are provided at Barnet House and there is full access for people who use a wheelchair.
+Home interview services are available for applicants who are elderly or who experience mobility difficulties. - 6.17 The Council will seek to ensure that its allocation policies are being operated in a manner that is fair to all sections of the community regardless of race, marital status, age, sex, sexual orientation, religion pregnancy and maternity, gender reassignment or disability.
 The information provided will be kept confidential and treated with respect.
-The council believes it is important to understand the different communities who apply for housing and it is only by asking these questions that we can check we are operating a fair system. - 6.18 All applicants for housing or rehousing will be asked to provide details of ethnic origin, faith, sexuality and disability.
+The Council believes it is important to understand the different communities who apply for housing and it is only by asking these questions that we can check we are operating a fair system.

+- 6.18 All applicants for housing or rehousing will be asked to provide details of nationality, ethnic origin, marital status, age, gender, sexual orientation, religion and disability.
 This will not, however, be a requirement for acceptance of an application.
 Equalities records will be kept and monitored on a regular and systematic basis to ensure properties are being offered and allocated fairly. - 6.19 Allocation policies and any changes to them will be reviewed regularly to ensure they do not operate in ways that discriminate against or disadvantage any particular group.